 If you want to capture all that snowy action, you need a good camera.
 GoPro is widely recognized as the leading brand when it comes to action cameras.
 The Hero+ offers a host of top features (including 1080p video and 8 MP stills), it mounts to the helmet or snowmobile, and it can stand up to the toughest environments.

-Expensive: Keen adventurers and sporting riders might be prepared to invest more, and there are several advanced models in the $250 to $400 range.
-The most expensive snowmobile helmet we looked at is a superb piece of equipment, but it costs $600.
+Keen adventurers and sporting riders might be prepared to invest more, and there are several advanced models in the $250 to $400 range.
+The most expensive snowmobile helmets are superb pieces of equipment, but they cost around $600.

 A. It depends where you live.
 It’s often not necessary on private land, but many states say riders under 18 must wear one.
 A helmet may be mandatory on public trails, too.
 Each state makes its own regulations, so you’ll need to check locally.